gastate/capture-lib/README.md

 # capture-lib

-TypeScript library for capturing events as promises
+TypeScript library to capture the next value from an observable as a promise

-Might be helpful when using a library where methods trigger events but neither return the event data nor a promise that resolves to the event data.
+Might be helpful when using a library where methods trigger value generation but return neither the value nor a promise that resolves to the value.

 ## Dependencies